The strongest dog breeds are powerful in more ways than one.

 Another approach for measuring the strongest dog breeds is to look at dog behavior such as aggression or fierceness versus timidity.

-Individual kennel breeding strategies can greatly influence where a dog breed falls on this scale within the breed as a whole and even from litter to litter.
+Individual kennel breeding strategies can greatly influence where a breed, or even a specific litter, falls on this scale.

-Certain breeds are naturally more fierce or more timid.
+However, certain breeds are naturally more fierce or timid.

 Strong Working Dogs

-For still other dog breeds, the focus is on breeding a very strong dog with a high pain tolerance and an unstoppable work ethic.
+For other breeds, the focus is on very strong dogs with a high pain tolerance and an unstoppable work ethic.

-Working sled dogs, livestock guarding dogs, hunting dogs, police and military dogs all need to have a high tolerance for pain and overall physical discomfort.
+Working sled dogs, livestock-guarding dogs, hunting dogs, police and military dogs all need a high tolerance for pain and overall physical discomfort.

 Otherwise, they wouldn’t be able to keep doing their jobs when the going gets tough!

-Ultimately, because there are so many different ways of measuring canine strength, it is very challenging to pick out a single dog breed that is the strongest dog breed in the world.
+Because there are so many different ways of measuring canine strength, it is very challenging to pick out a single breed that is the strongest dog breed in the world.

-In terms of bite strength, tenacity, sheer physical might, high pain tolerance and stellar work ethic, these dog breeds are all contenders for the title of “strongest dog ever.”
+In terms of bite strength, tenacity, sheer physical might, high pain tolerance or stellar work ethic.

-The German Shepherd dog, or GSD, is the second most popular purebred dog breed in the United States.
+The German Shepherd is the second most popular purebred breed in the United States.

-The German Shepherd dog, not surprisingly, is a dog breed that started in Germany and has since made it all around the globe.
+Not surprisingly, the German Shepherd originated in Germany and has since spread around the globe.

 Loyalty and courage are two of the German Shepherd’s top traits.

-They also have the natural reticence common to guarding dog breeds.
+They also have the natural reserve common to guard dog breeds.

-German Shepherds make excellent pet dogs, but only for very active individuals or families who are willing to give this dog the daily exercise and activity (both physical and mental) the GSD needs and deserves.
+German Shepherds make excellent pets, but only for very active individuals or families who are willing to give these dogs the daily physical and mental activity they need.

-There are two lines of German Shepherd: the working dog line and the show dog line.
+There are two types of German Shepherd: work dogs and show dogs.

-The working dog line tends to be more stable in body since there isn’t the strict emphasis on back slope that is causing show GSDs some health troubles of late.
+Work dogs tend to be more stable in body since there isn’t the strict emphasis on back slope which causes health troubles for show dogs.